Healthdirect Free Australian health advice you can count on.

 How is encephalopathy diagnosed?

-To work out whether you have encephalopathy, and what type it might be, your doctor may use a combination of:
+To work out if you have encephalopathy, and what might be causing it, your doctor might:

 How is encephalopathy treated?

-People with an acute encephalopathy need to be treated in hospital.
+People with a new, sudden encephalopathy usually need to be treated in hospital.
 Treatment can include:

-• addressing the causes.
-For example, nutritional supplements might be used for people with Wernicke encephalopathy and antibiotics might be used to treat encephalopathies caused or triggered by infections.
+• addressing the causes — for example, thiamine supplements might be used for people with Wernicke encephalopathy

-• treating the symptoms.
-For example, anticonvulsants may be prescribed to manage seizures, and measures can be put in place to keep people safe.
+• treating the symptoms — for example, anticonvulsants may be prescribed to manage seizures

-Encephalopathy is often reversible with treatment.
-However, people with underlying chronic disorders such as liver disease are more likely to have repeated episodes of encephalopathy and need ongoing treatment.
+People with underlying chronic disorders, such as liver disease, are more likely to have repeated episodes of encephalopathy that may need ongoing treatment.

 Learn more here about the development and quality assurance of healthdirect content.